Life in a peat bog

 - The UK’s peatlands store over 3 billion tonnes of carbon – that’s roughly the same amount as all the forests in the UK, France and Germany combined.

 Both of these facts literally blew my mind and were what moved me to donate part of my Yorkshire based workshop profits to this kind of conservation work.
 Peat bogs may not be as glamorous as woodland, which is still my favourite environment in which to photograph, but I felt I could do most good by supporting our bogs.
 It's just a small gesture but something I hope will grow.
+For more information, you may like to visit the websites below:

 - Yorkshire Wildlife Trust : Give Peat a Chance

-- Restoring the Amazon of the Yorkshire Dales
+- Peat restoration in the Yorkshire Dales

 - UK Hill Walking article on Give Peat a Chance